Tips for driving in Fuerteventura

 Tip 2.
 Roundabouts

-Obviously one of the big differences is that you will be going counterclockwise around the roundabouts, not clockwise.
+One of the big differences is that you will be going counterclockwise around the roundabouts, not clockwise.
 You will soon get used to that though.

-Fortunately there aren’t that many two lane roundabouts you are likely to encounter when driving in Fuerteventura so don’t worry about it.
+Fortunately, there aren’t that many two-lane roundabouts you are likely to encounter when driving in Fuerteventura, so don’t worry about it.

 Tip 3.
 Junctions

-Tip 4.
+Tip 5.
 An unusual custom

-Something you may come across is if you are following a few cars on a main road, and you approach a turn off to the left, the cars in front may slow and all of them indicate left.
+Something you may come across is if you are following a few cars on a main road and you approach a turn off to the left, the cars in front may slow, and all of them indicate left.

 I can at least see some sense in this.